mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 revocation of his superior through various channels.
 History has shown that such bids are rarely successful unless incontrovertible evidence of incompetence or other malfeasance is provided.
-The system favours hierarchical order and stability and the Moot does not tolerate insubordination lightly.
+The system favors hierarchical order and stability and the Moot does not tolerate insubordination lightly.